-The District anticipates the continuation of the infrastructure improvement project for the subsequent year.
-In addition, it is anticipated that the general operations of the District will continue to increase.
+The District anticipates that the general operations of the District will remain consistent.

 CONTACTING THE DISTRICT'S FINANCIAL MANAGEMENT

 This financial report is designed to provide our citizens, land owners, taxpayers, customers, investors and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the financial resources it manages and the stewardship of the facilities it maintains.
 If you have questions about this report or need additional financial information, contact the A.H. at Turnpike South Community Development District's management services at Special District Services, Inc., 2501A Burns Road, Palm Beach Gardens, Florida 33410.